 If you come here often, you know what I'll say to that, which is what I always say in this space: the "feminine and masculine" has nothing to do with gender, but rather archetypal energy that lives in all genders.
 Yin/yang may be better terminology, so I sometimes intersperse the vocabulary.
 And yet the feminine/masculine language is in the research, it's in the books, it's in the history of the westernized conversations about these archetypal presences.
 So do we change the language, or do we expand our understanding of what the language can represent?

 I don't know the answer, but I like living in the question.

-And in that question, I recognize the importance of discussing this so that no one, especially someone with a non-binary gender expression, feels left out or imposed upon.
+And in that question, I recognize the importance of discussing this so that no one, especially non-binary folks, feel left out or imposed upon.

 Beyond just the gender-reflecting terminology of these specific archetypes is a conversation about binaries in general, and how limiting it can be to see the world as either one thing or the other.
 Conversations around gender have asked us to consider things on a spectrum rather than two polarized points, and yet what holds together that spectrum other than two polarized points on either end of what lives in the middle?

-I am a cis woman with no real right to discuss the complexities of pressures for binary gender conformity other than how I have been socialized by my culture as a cis woman to behave in certain ways simply because I'm female.
+I am a ciswoman with no authority or experience to discuss the complexities of pressures for binary gender conformity other than how I have been socialized by my culture as a ciswoman to behave in certain ways simply because I'm female as assigned at birth.
 For what it's worth, I believe gender is a spectrum and is disserviced when forced into duality without regard for that juicy, explorative, diverse middle.
 But I believe binaries in other areas of life, when not used to oppress, control, or undermine individual autonomy can actually be quite helpful.

 Binary Beyond Gender